HasakiShiro/mylab2/README.md

 > This file is revised by Tan Jia Wen at 18:23 pm on 30 Aug 2023
 > - hello world for **week 1 labs**
 > - Bye bye world

+This file is revised by Phua Tiffany at 6:36 pm on 30 Aug 2023
+- hello world for **week 1 labs**
+- Bye bye world